kimdurante/gis-workshop-waml-template/content/preparingdata.md

 ||branner:fmmp12_contracosta2012.shp||Important Farmland, Contra Costa County, California, 2012|

 * Register the items in Argo under the appropriate APO and Collection using the Content Type **File**.
-Paste the DRUIDs into the spreadsheet.
+Paste the DRUIDs into the CSV.
+Save the file.

 ||SOURCEID|DRUID|LABEL|
 |:----|:----|:----|:----|